spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/rhel-pxk.md

 1. Open a teminal session and log in to the Linux VM.

-2. Download the RHEL ISO from the
+2. Download the x86_64 RHEL ISO from the
    [Red Hat Developer Portal](https://developers.redhat.com/products/rhel/download?source=sso).
-Make sure you download the DVD ISO.
+Make sure you download the x86_64 DVD ISO and not the x86_64 BOOT ISO.
 This guide will use RHEL 8.8 as an example.

    :::tip